Run Kuzzle #

 └── tsconfig.json

-file contain the basic code to run a Kuzzle application.
-This file is meant to be executed with Node.js as any application.
+The app.ts file contains the basic code to run a Kuzzle application.
+This file is meant to be executed with Node.js like any other app.

 .then(() => {